 Samsung Galaxy S21 vs Galaxy S20 FE: What about the Galaxy S21 FE?

 The Galaxy S21 FE has arrived and it's basically much the same as the Galaxy S20 FE.
 It keeps the $699 price point and many of the same corners cut.
 For example, the high refresh rate display is not adaptable.
 You lock it at either 60Hz or 120Hz.

 There's still 6GB of RAM and the telephoto lens is a much lower resolution than the regular Galaxy S21's.
 Still, for $699 it's not a bad phone, but it certainly isn't a great one, either.

 Samsung Galaxy S21 vs. Galaxy S20 FE: Bottom line

-The Galaxy S20 FE was an eye-opening bargain when it debuted last year, and it's still a very good option if you can find it for less than its $699 debut price.
+The Galaxy S20 FE was an eye-opening bargain when it debuted in late 2020, and it's a decent option if you can find it for less than its $699 debut price.
 But the arrival of the Galaxy S21 for a lower price than past Samsung flagships is a game-changer, especially when you consider all the advances Samsung has included in this year's models.

 As good a value as the Galaxy S20 FE is, the Galaxy S21 shows that you don't have to wait around for an FE version of one of Samsung's phones to get more for your money.
 The Galaxy S21 FE has proven that perhaps the Galaxy S20 FE should have been a one-off deal.